-You can either roll out the dough on a floured surface using a rolling pin until it is paper thin, or divide the dough into parts and pass them through a pasta machine.
+You can either roll out the dough on a floured surface using a rolling pin until it‘s paper thin, or divide the dough into parts and pass them through a pasta machine.
 If you want to cook immediately, tear the dough to uneven pieces, or if you want to prepare the noodles later, let the dough dry, then break into pieces.

 Bring a large pot of salted water to a boil.
-Add noodles and cook until al dente; drain well.
+Add noodles and cook until tender.
+Drain well.

 While the noodles are cooking, fry the diced bacon until crisp, drain and set aside.

 Sprinkle 1-2 tablespoons of bacon fat over the noodles in order to prevent from clumping.

-In a bowl mix curd cheese, half of the sour cream and dill together.
-Add noodles to the mixture to combine.
-(Here you can add some salt, if needed.)
+In a bowl mix cottage cheese, half of the sour cream and dill together.
+Add noodles to the mixture to combine, and salt to taste.

 Place the noodles in a greased baking dish.
-Spread the remaining sour cream over its top, then scratter lardons over it.
+Spread the remaining sour cream over the top, then scatter lardons over it.
 Put it in the oven and cook for about 25-30 minutes.